Beagle Channel cartography since 1881: The Argentine change of policy

 In the course of time became noticeable in Argentina a position that worked continuously towards a new interpretation of the Boundary Treaty.
 For example, in 1885 appeared a map of Mariano Paz Soldán that continued the perpendicular in the Tierra del Fuego Island forth to the Antarctic, "a fanciful line unrelated to the Treaty basis of division" as stated by the Court of Arbitration.
 In 1891, the Argentine Government created an "International Boundaries Office" at the Ministry of Foreign Affairs and in 1893 issued other decree providing that works on national geography already published should not be considered as officially approved unless accompanied by a statement from the Department of Foreign Affairs.

 In 1889 appeared the Carte de la République Argentine as part of L'Agriculture et l'Elevage dans la République Argentine, officially sponsored for the purposes of the Argentine participation in the Paris World Exhibition of 1889.
-In the work of which this map was a part, theversion there given of the article III of the 1881 Treaty (Argentine attribution in the Islands clause), was seriously incorrect:
+In the work of which this map was a part, the version there given of the article III of the 1881 Treaty (Argentine attribution in the Islands clause), was seriously incorrect: